-Baroness Shields has spent more than 25 years building some of the World’s best-known and iconic technology companies including Electronics for Imaging, RealNetworks, Google, Aol and Facebook, as well as leading several start-ups to successful acquisitions such as Bebo, Decru and Veon.
+Starting her career in Silicon Valley, Baroness Shields spent over 25 years building some of the world’s leading technology and Internet companies, including EFI, RealNetworks, Aol, Google and Facebook, as well as leading several start-ups to successful acquisitions, including Bebo, Decru and Veon.